chancsc/ibeis/README.rst

 -----------------------
 7 Jul 2023 - relavant ibeis github repo under `chancsc <https://github.com/chancsc>`_,
-are modified to run on Nvidia Jetson Nano 4B, Jetpack 4.6.4, Ubuntu 18.04, Python 3.6.9, OpenCV 3.4.20, on Python Virtual Environment.
+are modified to run on Nvidia Jetson Nano 4B, Jetpack 4.6.4, Ubuntu 18.04, Python 3.6.9 on Python Virtual Environment.

+Code related to OpenCV at PyDarknet Repo has been remove, as the code referring to very old OpenCV version 2.

 -----------------------